-The College has 115 Smart Classrooms that are outfitted with an LCD projector, projection screen, audio speakers and an audio and video input interface for use with laptops, iPods, document cameras and other AV devices.
-Our iMedia and Client Services technicians maintain and service this equipment.
+The College has over 150 Smart Classrooms that are outfitted with a display or projector and projection screen, audio speakers and a wired or wireless interface for use with laptops, tablets, document cameras and other AV devices.

-Call us at 212.650.5480 or come find us in NAC 5/220.
+Call us at 212.650.5480 or come find us in NAC 1/201.

 At City College you will be joining a community devoted to creating and sharing information.
 Whatever happens you will be a learner, a discoverer, and a technology consumer at City College.
 You will be using computers and other information technologies for your coursework.
-We in the OIT are committed to helping you to achieve your full potential and are ready and available to answer any questions at any time.
+We in the OIT are committed to helping you to achieve your full potential and are ready and available to answer any questions.